Pressure cooker giblet gravy solves Thanksgiving problems.

 Recipe: Pressure Cooker Giblet Gravy

-Pressure Cooker Giblet Gravy – make your turkey stock and gravy with the help from a pressure cooker.
+Pressure Cooker Giblet Gravy - make your turkey stock and gravy with help from an Instant Pot or pressure cooker.

 - 1 tablespoon vegetable oil